Paddington & its transport systems – 3

 Some think that the Metropolitan no longer serves its original 1863 route these days.
 In some ways it is correct and some ways it is not.
 The Hammersmith and City line used to be a branch of the Metropolitan system until at least 1990.
 The Hammersmith and City line serves ALL the stations on the original 1863 route whereas the present Metropolitan Line only serves those stations between Great Portland Street and Farringdon.

 Of the first stations on the Metropolitan Railway, only three still retain parts of their original buildings.
 These are Baker Street, Great Portland Street, Euston Square and Farringdon.
 At Baker Street’s although the platforms remain the main surface buildings have gone.

 The above picture shows the later (early 20th century) works alongside the Marylebone Road which are meant to remind people of the railway’s origins.
 Two of these windows are marked by red arrows.
 Despite the impression these windows do not even let light into the original Metropolitan platforms and the windows locations do not correspond with the arches beneath anyway.

 Great Portland Street platforms are more or less as they were.
 Its unusual style of footbridge and surface buildings are a product of rebuilding during the 1930s.

 That at Kings Cross still exists in part but is not used by trains.
 It is sited at Kings Cross Bridge.
 Two of the platforms were reconstituted in the early 1990’s for the Thameslink services.
-In 2007 the new station underneath St Pancras was opened and the original Kings Cross platforms no longer see any use.
+In 2007 the new station underneath St Pancras was opened and the original Kings Cross platforms, though still extant, no longer sees any use.